-To achieve its objectives, the Mint strives to continually improve profitability through prudent financial management and efficient operations.
+To achieve its objectives, the Mint continually strives to improve profitability through prudent financial management and efficient operations.
 The Mint measures its performance by using metrics meaningful to customers, business partners and employees.
 The measures below allow the Mint to monitor its capacity to improve performance and create value.